Beth Buelow of the Introvert Entrepreneur posted an interesting quote on Facebook about asking for help.

 This is similar to the previous point, except maybe it’s a simple as just not wanting to feel like you have brought an undeserved burden into someone else’s life.
 Many introverts and highly sensitive people I speak to struggle with being the centre of attention, and there can be a strange sense of self-consciousness in talking about yourself and any problems you are experiencing, to someone else.

 We have an economic outlook ingrained in us from an early age.
-So much of our human experience is based on the concept of transaction, i.e. ‘you do this for me and I’ll do that for you’.
+A lot of human interaction is based around a “matcher” concept of transactional interdependence, i.e. ‘you do this for me and I’ll do that for you’.
 So when it comes to asking for help we might be afraid of what would be expected of us in return, especially if we are at a low point where we don’t feel like we have anything to give.

 6. Fear of Losing Control